 It is rich with flora and fauna, conifer forests, and numerous springs.
-The symbol of the village is The Old Pine, which is 500 years old.
-It is a proof of the longevity of the inhabitants.
+A symbol of the village is The Old Pine which is 500 years old.
+It is proof of the longevity of inhabitants.

 Sopotnica is a village of bubbling springs and waterfalls.
 Attractive waterfalls give unparalleled ornaments embedded in the ambience of ancient village architecture made up of numerous watermills.

 Sopotnica river on a mountain Jadovnik rises on over 1000 m and in its flow forms a large number of cascades and waterfalls, the highest - 20 m.
 Apart from waterfalls, significant attractions are forests with very interesting shapes, old water mills and rolling machines.
 Several households in the village offer comfortable lodgings and homemade products.

 Things to do in Kamena Gora and Sopotnica

 Kamena Gora and Sopotnica have wonderful scenery for Hiking.
 In Kamena Gora is a natural rock for climbing as well as a place for paragliding.
 If you like activities with more adrenaline, you can go to the rafting on the Lim River from Kumanica to Brodarevo.
 If you want a more demanding hiking tour, you can go through the Mileševka canyon, which separates the Zlatar and Jadovnik mountains.
 We recommend that you do not go alone, but to hire a hiking guide.